Ken Landgraf: Early life and education

 Landgraf attended Holy Name Catholic School and later graduated from North Sheboygan High School.
 As a young man he served in the Navy in Vietnam, and upon returning from the war, joined the Navy Reserve.
 Landgraf settled in New York as a student attending the School of Visual Arts on the G.I.
 Bill.
 At this time he produced his first commercial artwork for various pulp magazines.
 Determined to become a professional comic book artist, he studied with Will Eisner and Harvey Kurtzman.
 Landgraf worked as an assistant to comic book artists Howard Nostrand, Gil Kane, and Rich Buckler.

 Landgraf took his early samples to DC Comics and Marvel Comics.
-Landgraf said:
+He said:

 "I went up to Marvel around lunchtime and spotted Stan Lee coming out of Marvel’s building.
 I introduced myself and told him I just got out of the service and asked if I could show him my portfolio.
 He said he was going to lunch but that I could go up to Marvel and say that Stan said I could show my work to John Romita, the art director.
 I was able to go in right away to see him."

 Comics

-Landgraf's artwork appeared in DC Comics publications from 1977 to 1981: The Witching Hour #85; Ghosts #68, #71 – 76, #82, #91, and #101; Weird War Tales #89, and The Unexpected #202 and #216.
-He penciled "Adventures of Nightwing and Flamebird" stories in The Superman Family from issues #184 -193, as well as Hawkman stories in World's Finest Comics #262, #264 – #266.
+Landgraf's artwork appeared in DC Comics publications from 1977 to 1981, including The Witching Hour #85; Ghosts #68, #71–76, #82, #91, and #101; Weird War Tales #89; and The Unexpected #202 and #216.
+He penciled "Adventures of Nightwing and Flamebird" stories in The Superman Family #184–193 and illustrated Hawkman stories in World's Finest Comics #262, #264–266.

-In addition, Landgraf worked with Tony DeZuniga's Action Art Studios as a member of "The Tribe," inking various Marvel Comics projects in the years 1977–1979.
-He drew new material for Marvel Treasury Edition #26 (1980) for Marvel, which was reprinted in The Incredible Hulk and Wolverine #1 in 1986.
+He worked for Marvel Comics as part of Tony DeZuniga’s “Tribe” studio, inking various projects from 1977–1979.

+Contribution to "At the Sign of the Lion" (1979)

+Landgraf is widely recognized for illustrating the Wolverine story "At the Sign of the Lion," first published in Marvel Comic #335 (UK) in March 1979.
+The story—written by Jo Duffy and inked by George Pérez—is regarded by historians, collectors, and multiple pricing authorities as the first solo Wolverine story, predating The Uncanny X-Men #133 (1980) and the 1982 Wolverine limited series.

+In a 2019 interview with The Comics Journal, Landgraf stated that illustrating Wolverine’s first solo story is one of the accomplishments for which he most hopes to be remembered, reflecting the personal significance he places on the work.

+The story was later reprinted in Marvel Treasury Edition #26 (1980) and has been included in numerous Wolverine and X-Men collections, further cementing its place in the character’s publication history.

+Additional work

-Landgraf self-published Rock Comics #1 (1979) through his company Landgraphics Publications, in an 11" by 15" format.
-It featured art by Neal Adams, Armando Gil, Dave Simons, and Landgraf.
-It lasted one issue.
-He also created Starfighters, which lasted 5 issues.
+Landgraf self-published Rock Comics #1 (1979) through his company Landgraphics Publications.
+He also created the science fiction series Starfighters, which ran for five issues.

-He illustrated comics for heavy metal bands Vikon and Thor Rock Warrior, as well as for Revolutionary Comics on a Pink Floyd comic book series.
-He inked John Jacobs on Dr. Peculiar comics.
+He illustrated comics for heavy metal bands Vikon and Thor Rock Warrior, provided work for Revolutionary Comics' Pink Floyd series, and inked John Jacobs on Dr. Peculiar comics.

-He also produced fetish comics using the pseudonym "Dancer" under the direction of Eric Stanton.
+He also produced fetish comics under the pseudonym "Dancer" for legendary underground artist Eric Stanton.